Anisotropic Velocity Fluctuations in Galaxy Mergers: A Probe of the Magnetic Field: Results

 Fig.~\ref{fig:SF} shows the square root of the second-order structure function (as defined in Eq.~\ref{eq.sf}) for velocity, magnetic field, and gas density.
 This measure effectively captures the fluctuation levels seen in Fig.~\ref{fig:2Dmap}.
 In the context of velocity, a noticeable increase in fluctuations is evident at the merger stage, in contrast to the pre-merger stage.
 This increase aligns with expectations, as galaxy mergers are expected to drive turbulence and amplify velocity fluctuations.
 Such fluctuations primarily arise from gravitational interactions, although stellar winds are also able to launch outflows, which generate turbulence in the circumgalactic medium (CGM) and at the ISM/CGM border \citep{2021MNRAS.501.4888V}.
 Such inflows and outflows are able to have a sizeable influence on the development of velocity fluctuations \citep{2022MNRAS.513.2100H,2024MNRAS.530.3431V}.
 At the post-merger stage, there is a decrease in velocity fluctuations, although their magnitude remains higher compared to the pre-merger stage.
 There are multiple possible origins for what sustains these velocity fluctuations, including a higher gas density, thicker disk, increased galactic nuclear activity, and/or formation of new spiral arms.
-It is likely that all of these factors contribute at least to some extent.
+All of these factors likely contribute at least to some extent.

-During all three stages, the structure-function for velocity closely aligns with a slope of approximately $1/2$ up to separations of about 0.4~kpc.
-Such a scaling was also noticed in the earlier study of \cite{2021MNRAS.506..229W}.
-Beyond this point, we observe a slightly steeper slope of $\sim 1/3$ from $\gtrsim3$ kpc onwards.
+During all three stages, The velocity structure function closely follows a slope of approximately 1/2 for separations up to about 0.3~kpc.
+At separations smaller than 0.15~kpc, the structure function steepens for both pre-merger and post-merger cases.
+However, a previous zoom-in analysis extending down to 0.03~kpc revealed that the scaling relation is consistent with a turbulent cascade at scales smaller than 0.1~kpc (see Fig.~15 in \citealt{2021MNRAS.506..229W}).
+Beyond 0.3~kpc, we observe a slightly steeper slope of $\sim 1/3$ from $\gtrsim3$ kpc onwards.
 This scale is approximately the height of the thick disk.
 At these larger scales, the velocity fluctuations appear to be primarily governed by large-scale galactic motions rather than small-scale turbulent processes.